LJohanna/Hackathon_Microsoft_ENSAE/README.md

 Johanna LALOU
 Alize PAPP

-We started with a large database (~10GB) on the distribution of social help by all centers of the Red Cross in France.
+We started with a large database (approximately 10GB) on the distribution of social help by all centers of the Red Cross in France.
 The database was loaded on a SQL Server hosted by Microsoft Azure, and we interacted with it using Python Jupyter notebooks on a virtual machine with 32GB of RAM.

 We decided to concentrate on two axis: extract relevant data from the Red Cross internal database and collect Open Data on socio-economic indicators in France, mostly from the INSEE website.